AudranDoublet/rtx_opr/README.md

 **Diffuse reflections** are implemented using  **Disney-Burley [1]** model, resulting in high quality results with simple textures, easily taking into account the roughness, metalness and specularity of a material.

 **Specular reflections** are implemented using a **Microfacet-based BRDF [2]**, describing a material surface realistically as many micro-facets that deviate the direction of the reflected light rays.

+This is done by calculating:
+- Fresnel term: reflectance for a given normal et light direction
+- **D** microfacet distribution term: distribution of surface normals for a given microfacet (how the microfacet normal is distributd around a given direction), e.g., [Blinn-Phong distribution](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model). *We use the GGX distribution*.
+- **G** shadowing-masking term: probability that the microfacet is visible from the incoming/outgoing direction. *We use the Smith G*.

+Roughly, by multiplying those three terms together (normalizing by other stuffs), we obtain the amount of light reflected by a given microfacet.

 **Refraction** step sends rays through transparents surfaces (glasses and water).
 This step isn't done through path tracing for performance reasons.
 A big flaw of this approach is that diffuse and specular lightning won't be seen behind a transparent surface, nevertheless it's still provides good results.